 The Town of Little Elm is a distinct and desirable lakeside destination for all people to live and play while enjoying a safe, vibrant, and welcoming community.

 The Mission of the Town of Little Elm is to build on our unique lake opportunities and small town charm, encourage diverse housing options and business opportunities, and provide an unmatched quality of life.

-Our culture is built on the philosophy of servant leadership.
-To fully live as servant leaders, as individuals, and as a Town, we operate under four core values: Customer Service, Integrity, Efficiency, Innovation.
+Our culture is built on the philosophy of Servant Leadership.
+To fully live as servant leaders, as individuals, and as a Town, we operate under four core values: Customer Service, Integrity, Efficiency, and Innovation.

 The Town of Little Elm is all wet, in the sense that over 66 miles of our corporate town limits are shoreline on Lewisville Lake.
 Our community is fortunate to have such a scenic setting.
 Almost everywhere you travel in town, neighborhoods have a view of the lake, a growing fact for which we are becoming more famous for within the Dallas-Fort Worth region.

 The Peters Colony and Little Elm were chartered in 1841 as part of the Republic of Texas.